sunderipranata/2fysh/README.md

 First copy the main to your android projects (I did not use version control system, so yeah...) and build it.

 Then spin up php server and go to `/2fysh/index.php`

+# Paper
+In progress, will update when it is published.

+# Contributing
+Contact me at sunderi.pranata@gmail.com